by Adam Lynton

 Kona Blue and Race Red, colors that are still available elsewhere in Ford's lineup, have been removed from the 2018 ST color chart.
 These have been replaced by the more demure Blue Metallic and the decidedly unsubtle $395 Hot Pepper Red.
 Triple Yellow Tri-coat, a shade that will certainly help if you regularly lose your car in a parking lot, is still available for $595, as is Magnetic, a stealthy, flat grey reminiscent of other primer-like colors made famous by the likes of Lamborghini and Audi.
 We'd go for Blue Metallic, for ultimate sleeper status.

 The Focus ST is still only available with three pedals and there are no plans for an auto option, for this generation at least.
 This should suit the keen drivers who like to decide for themselves when an engine has wailed enough and needs a gear change.
-Speaking of the engine, the 2.0-liter makes 252 horsepower along with 270 lb-ft of torque and manages the 0-60 mph sprint in 6.4 seconds, this is slightly slower than the GTI despite it having more power.
+Speaking of the engine, the 2.0-liter makes 252 horsepower along with 270 lb-ft of torque, which propels the Focus ST from 0-60 mph in 6.4 seconds, this is slightly slower than the GTI despite it having more power.
 Top speed is a respectable 150 mph.
 This Focus ST is brilliant, but it is certainly not built with straight-line speed in mind, and even without the aid of its DSG option, the Golf GTI is still a quicker accelerating hot hatch.
 If you still want a 2.0-liter four-banger but would prefer it with four-wheel-drive and it's drag racing advantages, you'll have to shell out for the Golf R or upgrade to the 2.3 EcoBoost in the Focus RS.
 Why bother, though?
 The ST is one of the most exciting hatches you can buy and its front-wheel-drive setup is one of the reasons it's so fun.

 Paired with a six-speed manual gearbox as the only option, the 2.0-liter GTDI EcoBoost motor makes 252 hp and 252 lb-ft of torque.
 With Fords being renowned in the modern era for outstanding handling, the motor and gearbox have to keep up.
 Short ratios make accelerating more fun but also make the best use of the powerband from the turbocharged inline four-cylinder.
 The peppy, eager engine makes the most of your inputs and responds well to stabs at the accelerator, regardless of what gear you're in or where in the rev range the needle on the tach happens to be sitting.
 In-gear acceleration is strong and the shifts are crisp and precise, even when downshifting while attacking a tight apex, no gear-crunching here.